My husband and I have had strong disagreements about one thing when it comes to dogs – he believes that most breeds aren’t meant for apartments.

 I strongly disagree(d).
 Dogs live in apartments the world over, and it’s not about the size of house but quality of life…isn’t a big house just a big kennel after all?
 And this poor puppy I found was cold and hungry on the unsafe streets, could it really be worse in an apartment?

-He was wrong, I was right, and Gaya came home 2 years ago.
-I’ve grown up with dogs (and homes with gardens I’ll add) and I knew it was going to be a massive responsibility, and I was prepared.
+He was wrong, I was right, and Gaya came home 5 years ago.
+I’ve grown up with dogs… I was a certified & practising canine trainer (and a pretty good one 🙂 … and I knew it was going to be a massive responsibility, and I was prepared.

 She was in fact, not prepared.